Royerchu/web-scrap-top200-visasponsor/README.md

 After getting this table with 200 rows, I am planning to make further analysis based on this result.

 Resource: myvisajobs.com

+## Problem-Solving:
+1. Found that one of the urls return error due to the error message of  **page not exist or remove**